Full-Stack-Council-Note/Council-Note-PartA/README.md

 - There will be CRUD functionality on all Problems and Notices posts, and comments on posts will be deleted when the posts are deleted.

-- The Problems and Notices pages will feature pagination to allow users to search for previous posts.
+- The Problems and Notices pages will feature pagination to allow users to search for previous posts, and each post will display the date it was added.

 - The Problems and Notices pages will each feature an input form for users to submit their Problem or Notice.
 Users will firstly input a title and description of the Problem or Notice.